-As a Microsoft Partner and CSP, a requirement is to have billing automation and accounting systems in place to keep record of transactions and send out invoices.
+As a Microsoft Partner and CSP, a requirement is to have automated billing and accounting systems in place to keep a record of transactions and send out invoices.
 While the line between the two different systems has blurred in recent years, billing automation and accounting systems still serve two different purposes and require a software decision.

-The Differences Between Accounting And Billing Systems
+The Differences Between Accounting And Automated Billing Systems

 - Money that comes in and goes out of the business

 - Total revenue

 - Total profit

 - Company budgets and expenses